0xDRRB/stm32f429-linux-builder/README.md

 uClinux for STM32F429IDISCO
 ===========================

+**WARNING** : This is a very old project.
+STM32F429I DISCO is now supported by Linux (not µClinux) and Buildroot.
+This repo doesn't really matter anymore and is rather obsolete.
+It might just be fun to backport all of this to Buildroot someday...

 This is a fork from from jserv/stm32f429-linux-builder, a bunch of Makefile stuff to build UBoot+uClinux+BusyBox+rootfs for STM32F429IDISCO board.